Matching Learned Causal Effects of Neural Networks with Domain Priors: More Experimental Results

 \subsection{Enforcing Fairness Constraints}

-\paragraph{Law School Admission:} In the Law School Admission dataset, the task is to predict whether a student gets admission into a law school based on a set of features.
+\paragraph{Law School Admission:} In the Law School Admission dataset~\cite{lawschool}, the task is to predict whether a student gets admission into a law school based on a set of features.
 We expect a model to have no influence of protected attributes like \textit{gender,race} on \textit{admission}.
-Table \ref{tab:lawschool_meps} and Fig \ref{fig:lawschool_meps} reiterate our claims of CREDO's usefulness in forcing the ACDE of \textit{gender,race} on \textit{admission} to be zero without drop in model accuracy. \paragraph{MEPS:} In the MEPS (Medical Expenditure Panel Survey) dataset, usually the task is to predict the \textit{utilization} score of an individual.
+Table \ref{tab:lawschool_meps} and Fig \ref{fig:lawschool_meps} reiterate our claims of CREDO's usefulness in forcing the ACDE of \textit{gender,race} on \textit{admission} to be zero without drop in model accuracy.

+\textbf{MEPS:} In the MEPS (Medical Expenditure Panel Survey) dataset~\cite{meps}, usually the task is to predict the \textit{utilization} score of an individual.
 Utilization can be thought of as requiring additional care for an individual, and such decisions should be made independent of the \textit{race} of the individual.
 Table \ref{tab:lawschool_meps} and Fig \ref{fig:lawschool_meps} once again show that CREDO is able to force the ACDE of \textit{race} on \textit{utilization} to be zero with insignificant effect on model accuracy.

-\paragraph{Adult:}
+\textbf{Adult:}

 In this experiment, we study the effectiveness of CREDO under multiple constraints.
-The Adult dataset is a real-world dataset from the UCI repository.
+The Adult dataset is a real-world dataset from the UCI repository~\cite{Dua:2019}.
 On the Adult dataset, we learn a classifier that can predict if the yearly income of an individual is over $50K\$$.
 We want \textit{capital gain} and \textit{hours-per-week} to have an increasing causal relationship w.r.t. income. \textit{Race} and \textit{Sex} should have no causal effect.
 Finally, we assume that a person earns the most when they are about 50 years old, and hence hold this as the baseline intervention.
 Results shown in Fig \ref{fig:adult} and Table \ref{tab:adult_titanic} were obtained similar to the discussion in AutoMPG and Boston Housing dataset of main paper and once again support our claims.